The pre-physical therapy program at Regis College prepares you for the rigors of a doctor of physical therapy degree.

 Physical therapists provide care for people in a variety of settings, including hospitals, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings, and nursing homes.
 State licensure is required in each state in which a physical therapist practices.

-A list of physical therapy programs, including admissions deadlines and entrance requirements, can be found on the American Physical Therapy Association website.
+A list of physical therapy programs, including admission deadlines and entrance requirements, can be found on the American Physical Therapy Association website.
 Additionally, students can also find information on individual school requirements for physical therapy experience on the Physical Therapist Centralized Application Service (PTCAS) website.

 Below are some of the common courses required by DPT programs across the country and that are offered through Regis College's physical therapy program.